 Start with colour.
 If the space you are decorating is painted or wallpapered in a dark colour, consider repainting in a light colour.
-Dark colours can look and feel cosy and welcoming, but they also make walls appear to close in, while light colours make a space feel roomy.
+Dark colours can look and feel cosy and welcoming, but they also make walls appear too close, while light colours make a space feel roomy.

 Vary your storage solutions.
 In a small space, excellent storage is essential, and doesn’t need to be expensive.
-A point to remember is not to have storage that is all the same size and height, as this will close in the room.
+A point to remember is not to have storage all the same size and height, as this will close in the room.
 Mix it up by perhaps having a book case, a sideboard and a blanket box.
-You can get heaps of things onto a bookshelf; sideboards have doors that close on your mess, and you’d be amazed how much storage a blanket box will provide (as well as doubling as seating).
+You can get heaps of things onto a bookshelf; sideboards have doors that hide your mess, and you’ll be amazed at how much storage a blanket box will provide (as well as doubling as seating).

-If your couch has some room underneath it, there is no shame in using that space as storage if it’s not visible.
-Just be organised about it; store things in plastic lidded boxes to keep out the dust, and make that space really work for you.
+If your couch has some room underneath it, there is no shame in using the space as storage if it’s not visible.
+Just be organised about it; store things in plastic lidded boxes to keep out the dust, and make the space really work for you.
 Similarly, if you’re addicted to magazines or coffee table books, why not pile them under the coffee table with spines facing out?
-The trick with this is to keep the top of the table clear, with perhaps one vase of flowers and one book at most.
+The trick is to keep the top of the table clear, with perhaps one vase of flowers and one book at most.

 Nothing clutters a room more than lots of little things on surfaces.
 If you like ornaments, search second-hand stores, junk shops and the internet for a cabinet to hold your treasures.
 It will create a point of interest in the room and keep your surfaces clear.